 Katie Gach is a digital ethnographer studying human experiences on social platforms.
 Her past work looked at real name policies and kindness on discussion boards about charity campaigns.
-She is currently working with Jed Brubaker on Facebook Legacy Contact, and finding ways to build compassion and empathy into social media.
+She is currently working on the Facebook Legacy Contact, and finding ways to build compassion and empathy into social media.
 Katie earned an MA in Communication, Culture, and Technology at Georgetown University in 2015, and a BA in Cultural Anthropology at Kansas State University in 2009.
 Her adviser is Jed Brubaker, who is part of the Information Science Department.

 Chris Bopp studies how social service organizations use data and information systems to evaluate and improve their programs.
 Over the last 10 years, he has consulted for a variety of organizations in the areas of data science, IT engineering and information security.
 He has conducted research around the diffusion of information through social media during natural disasters with Project EPIC and was a Data Science for Social Good fellow at the University of Chicago.
 Bopp received his BS from Rochester Institute of Technology and his MS from the University of Colorado Boulder’s ATLAS Institute Information and Communication Technology for Development program.
-His advisor, Amy Voida, is a Department of Information Science faculty member.
+His advisor, Amy Voida, is on the faculty of the Department of Information Science.

-Jackie Cameron, BA Philosophy, University of California, Berkeley 2010, Post baccalaureate courses in Biology, University of Pittsburgh 2012 (Advisor: Professor Yeh): Jackie plans to explore ways to create democratic educational environments/curriculum that promote student voice and creativity (especially through emerging maker technologies).
-She works with Tom Yeh, an assistant professor in the Computer Science Department.
+Jackie Cameron, BA Philosophy, University of California, Berkeley 2010, Post baccalaureate courses in Biology, University of Pittsburgh 2012 (Advisor: Professor Yeh): Jackie plans to explore how technology can be used to support democratic educational environments that promote student voice and interest.
+She works on NatureNet with Tom Yeh, an assistant professor in the Computer Science Department.

 Abhishek Narula, BS, MS Electrical Engineering, Georgia Tech, 2008, 2009: An avid DIY’er and an engineer/artist, Abhishek’s interests lie in critically examining the role of technology in contemporary society.
 He is currently working on creating scalable platforms that help artists create expressive and engaging installations both in museum and public settings.
 His adviser is Michael Theodore, an associate professor in the College of Music and director of the Center for Media Arts and Performance.

 Brittany Ann Kos

-HyunJoo Oh, holds two master’s degrees from Carnegie Mellon University—Entertainment Technology, and Design—and a bachelor’s in fine arts from Ewha Woman’s University, South Korea.
-She works on digital craft, tangible interaction, and creative play.
-By encouraging deep engagement in playful environments, Oh seeks to inspire children to actively explore their ideas, and attempts to support such engaging experience via bridging digital and physical worlds.
+HyunJoo Oh, holds two master’s degrees from Carnegie Mellon University in entertainment technology and design, and a bachelor’s in fine arts from Ewha Woman’s University, South Korea.
+She works on digital craft, tangible interaction and creative play.
+By encouraging deep engagement in playful environments, Oh seeks to inspire children to actively explore their ideas, while bridging the digital and physical worlds.
 She is co-advised by Mark Gross, professor of computer science and director of the ATLAS Institute, and Michael Eisenberg, professor of computer science.

 Bradley Dean Morse